naren-sai-krishna/scalable_aws_ec2_disk_monitoring_solution/README.md

 * **Automation of AWS Setup**: While the IAM roles and trust relationships can be configured manually, they can also be fully **automated using AWS CloudFormation StackSets**.
 With StackSets, the required IAM roles (`RoleForSSM` on EC2 instances and `ManagedNodeRole` for cross-account execution) can be rolled out to all member accounts consistently, reducing manual overhead and configuration drift.

-* **Extensibility**: Beyond generating `disk_usage_report.html`, the workflow can be extended to send automated emails, feed into dashboards, or trigger alerts when thresholds are breached — ensuring proactive monitoring and faster response.
+* **Extensibility**: Beyond generating `disk_usage_report.html`, the workflow can be extended to send automated emails, feed into dashboards or trigger alerts when thresholds are breached — ensuring proactive monitoring and faster response.

 In summary, this design balances **security (IAM + SSM)**, **scalability (dynamic inventory discovery)** and **operational efficiency (CloudFormation StackSets for automation)**, making it a future-proof solution for enterprise-scale disk monitoring on AWS.